-What if we told you that you can start making cash-like offers without having to pony up the cash?
+What if we told you that you can start making cash-like offers on a house without having to pony up the cash?

 It is no secret that right now the real estate market is hotter than ever.
 Properties are selling so quickly that buyers often need a competitive offer to even be considered.
 Redfin News offers some surprising statistics about the reality of today’s market.